rust-lang/book/src/ch19-01-unsafe-rust.md

 > #### Calling Rust Functions from Other Languages
 >
 > We can also use `extern` to create an interface that allows other languages
 > to call Rust functions.
-Instead of an `extern` block, we add the `extern`
+Instead of an creating a whole `extern` block, we add
-> keyword and specify the ABI to use just before the `fn` keyword.
-We also need
+> the `extern` keyword and specify the ABI to use just before the `fn` keyword
-> to add a `#[no_mangle]` annotation to tell the Rust compiler not to mangle
+> for the relevant function.
+We also need to add a `#[no_mangle]` annotation to
-> the name of this function. *Mangling* is when a compiler changes the name
+> tell the Rust compiler not to mangle the name of this function. *Mangling* is
-> we’ve given a function to a different name that contains more information for
+> when a compiler changes the name we’ve given a function to a different name
-> other parts of the compilation process to consume but is less human readable.
+> that contains more information for other parts of the compilation process to
-> Every programming language compiler mangles names slightly differently, so
+> consume but is less human readable.
+Every programming language compiler
-> for a Rust function to be nameable by other languages, we must disable the
+> mangles names slightly differently, so for a Rust function to be nameable by
-> Rust compiler’s name mangling.
+> other languages, we must disable the Rust compiler’s name mangling.
 >
 > In the following example, we make the `call_from_c` function accessible from
 > C code, after it’s compiled to a shared library and linked from C: